orbs-network/orbs-network-typescript/e2e/README.md

 > If you wish to run it inside a docker, run:

 `./test-from-docker.sh`
-> IMPORTANT: `test-from-docker.sh` is what is triggered by CircleCI when you push code.
+> IMPORTANT: If you encounter e2e errors on CircleCI when you push code, run `test-from-docker.sh` locally to try to reproduce the errors.
+This is what CircleCI runs during build.
-To prevent build failures, it's best that you run it locally and make sure it passes.
+Note that it runs slower than `test-from-host.sh`.

 ### Advanced Usage